Discover it® Student Cash Back review: Elevated cash back for the go-getter student

 These cards are typically forgiving to new credit card users and offer student-centric rewards, allowing students to recoup value on popular spending categories and focus on building their credit profile.

-Discover it Student Cash Back vs. Bank of America Cash Rewards credit card
+Discover it Student Cash Back vs. Discover it Student chrome

 Discover it Student Cash Back vs. Capital One SavorOne Student Cash Rewards Card

-Speaking of translating the rewards power of a full-fledged card, the Capital One SavorOne Student Cash Rewards Card has the potential to be more rewarding than the Discover it Student Cash Back—and is much easier to use.
+The Capital One SavorOne Student Cash Rewards Card has the potential to be more rewarding than the Discover it Student Cash Back — and is much easier to use.
 For no annual fee, you’ll earn a whopping unlimited 3 percent cash back on popular categories that students can take advantage of nearly every day, such as dining, entertainment, popular streaming services and grocery stores (excluding superstores like Walmart and Target).
-What’s more, you’ll also get an entire 8 percent cash back on Vivid Seats purchases if there’s a concert coming up.
+What’s more, you’ll also get an entire 8 percent cash back on Capital One Entertainment purchases.

 Since it’s probably hard to maximize rotating categories on a student’s budget, the SavorOne Student is likely more rewarding than the Discover it Student Cash Back, but it’s a close call.
 Based on the $15,900 average yearly spend (courtesy of the Bureau of Labor Statistics) and assuming you can maximize your Discover card’s 5 percent categories’ quarterly spending limits, the Discover it Student Cash Back card only earns $29 more per year in rewards than the SavorOne Student card.

 However, the Discover it Student Cash Back has a big leg up on the student SavorOne card if you think you may carry a balance.
-The SavorOne Student poses a sky-high 15.24 percent to 25.24 percent (variable) APR with no zero-interest offers to shield you from interest, so the Discover it Student Cash Back would be far more cost-effective if you think you may ever need some time to pay off any student or emergency expenses that pop up.
+The SavorOne Student poses a higher 17.99 percent to 27.99 percent (variable) APR with no zero-interest offers to shield you from interest, so the Discover it Student Cash Back would be far more cost-effective if you think you may ever need some time to pay off any student or emergency expenses that pop up.

 Best cards to pair with the Discover it Student Cash Back card

-Since you’re just starting on your credit journey, it’s crucial to focus on building good credit habits and eventually upgrading to a full-grade card instead of chasing rewards.
-Applying for a second credit card this early might not be the best use of your time, but a cash back card that can earn a flat rate higher than 1 percent back—like the Capital One Quicksilver Student card—could earn more rewards on purchases outside your 5 percent categories or their quarterly spending limit.
+Since you’re just starting on your credit journey, it’s crucial to focus on building good credit habits and eventually upgrading to a non-student card instead of chasing rewards.
+Applying for a second credit card this early might not be the best use of your time, but a cash back card that can earn a flat rate higher than 1 percent back — like the Capital One Quicksilver Student card — could earn more rewards on purchases outside your 5 percent categories or their quarterly spending limit.

 The information about the Bank of America® Cash Rewards credit card for Students has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.